My Workers' Comp Claim Has Finished But I Cannot Return To My Job - What Do I Do?

 It is yet to be seen how effective these legislative changes are in the future.

-You May Have A Claim For Common Law Damages For Your Injury
+Do I Have A Claim For Common Law Damages For My Injury?

 If you are unable to return to work following a work injury, and your injury was caused by the negligence or wrongful act or omission of your employer or another party, then you may have a claim for Common Law Damages.